cucumber/docs/content/cucumber/checking-assertions.md

 ## RSpec

-We recommend using RSpec for assertions.
+We recommend using [RSpec](http://rspec.info/) for assertions.

 Add the `rspec-expectations` gem to your `Gemfile`.
-Cucumber will automatically load RSpec's matchers and expectation methods to be available in your Step Definitions.
+Cucumber will automatically load RSpec's matchers and expectation methods to be available in your step definitions.
 For example:

 ```ruby
 Given /^a nice new bike$/ do